 How Often Should UPS Batteries Be Replaced?

-When a $2-million server stack at a New Jersey fintech firm crashed during a thunderstorm, the culprit wasn’t a power surge—it was a four-year-old UPS battery that died 30 seconds too soon.
-Camali Corp was called in to investigate.
-What we found is typical: businesses assume an uninterruptible power supply is “set and forget.”
-In reality, UPS batteries are consumables with a fixed lifespan.
+When a $2-million server stack at a New Jersey fintech firm crashed during a thunderstorm, the cause was not a power surge.
+A four-year-old UPS battery failed about 30 seconds too early.
+Incidents like this are common because many organizations treat uninterruptible power supplies as set-and-forget systems.
+In reality, UPS batteries are consumables with a fixed lifespan, and failure is often a matter of timing, not load.

 But lifespan isn’t one-size-fits-all.
 Temperature, cycling, and even firmware updates can shave months off your battery’s viability.
-After servicing 10,000+ UPS strings across hospitals, data centers, and manufacturing plants, our Camali field engineers have refined a simple rule of thumb—and a testing framework—to predict the right replacement interval for every environment.
+After servicing thousands of UPS strings across hospitals, data centers, and manufacturing plants, Camali field engineers have refined a practical framework to predict the right replacement interval for every environment.

-In this guide we’ll break down proven timelines, tell-tale warning signs, and cost-saving tactics so you can schedule replacements before your UPS whispers its last beep.
+In this guide we’ll break down proven timelines, early warning signs, and cost-saving tactics so you can schedule replacements before your UPS whispers its last beep.

 Downtime costs multiply fast